-9.03 Sustainable Food Production Agriculture Practices
+9.03 Sustainable Food Production and Agriculture Practices

-The city and county will promote sustainable agricultural food production practices on publiclyowned lands and will encourage them on private lands.
-Sustainable practices include food production methods that are healthy, have low environmental impact, integrate ecological conservation objectives, responsibly use water and protect its quality, provide for pollinator and beneficial insect habitat, are respectful to workers, are humane to animals, provide fair wages to farmers, integrate whole farm planning and support farming communities.
+The city and county will promote sustainable food production and agricultural practices on publicly owned lands and will encourage them on private lands.
+Sustainable practices include food production methods that are healthy, have low environmental impact, integrate ecological conservation objectives, enhance soil health, responsibly use water and protect its quality, provide for pollinator and beneficial insect habitat, are respectful to workers, are humane to animals, provide fair wages to farmers, integrate whole farm planning and support farming communities.
 These can include a range of production types that take into account land suitability, water availability, invasive species, energy use and labor and capital needs.
-The city and county will also promote sustainable agriculture by recognizing the critical importance of delivering irrigation ditch water to agricultural lands.
+The city and county will also promote sustainable agriculture by recognizing the critical importance of delivering irrigation -water to agricultural lands.